 How Long Does It Take To Become A Customer Service Agent?

 The ideal qualification to kickstart your career as a Customer Service Representative is 12-18 months for a Certificate III in Customer Engagement.
-However, if the role is more sales-focused, a 12-month Certificate III in Retail can be a better option.
+However, a 12-month Certificate III in Retail can be better if the role is more sales-focused.

 How To Become A Customer Service Rep from Home?